particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 Single quantity M-SoM units and developer kits include a PARANTGN1EA antenna.
 Tray quantities of the M-SoM do not include antennas.
 If not using the GNSS feature, the antenna can be omitted from your design.

-- GNSS features are limited on the M404 and M635 as the cellular modem cannot do cellular communication and GNSS at the same time.
 - GNSS support will be added in a future version of Device OS.
+A [user firmware library](https://github.com/particle-iot/particle-som-gnss) is available now for the M404.
 - Feature such of high-precision, dead-reckoning, and high updates rates will require an external GNSS chip.

 ### General Antenna Guidance